-- 5. Provider web site information: If information acquired by providers including availability and speed - appeared to be questionable, a search was performed on the provider's web site to confirm it.
+5. Provider web site information: If information acquired by providers - including availability and speed - appeared to be questionable, a search was performed on the provider's web site to confirm it.
 This was type of verification was only performed when uncertainties arose during visual review of the data.
-In the future, this type of review may be incorporated into a more structured approach to validate locations that are geographically dispersed throughout a provider's service area. - 6.
-Community cable and DSL feedback: In collaboration with Regional Planning Agencies (RPAs), availability maps will be generated and distributed to carefully selected community representatives, such as local broadband committee members or town officials, with local knowledge of cable and/or DSL services in their town.
-The community representatives will review and mark-up hard copy maps to identify services areas that extend too far or not far enough and to provide the location or address of the last known service location along a road.
-This will initially be implemented through a pilot project for the member communities of two Regional Planning Agencies.
-The pilot project will allow evaluation and refinement of the process before being rolled out statewide, with a focus on low confidence areas.
-Confidence scores will be modified based on feedback from the community representatives. - 7.
-Wireless drive studies: In coordination with local colleges, teams of student volunteers will be trained by an experienced field engineer to perform wireless drive studies.
-The students will drive pre-defined routes with intermittent stops to collect wireless signal location and quality information using Android phones operating QoS Solutions' QMapper and QPerf software (see www.qos-solutions.com).
-An initial pilot study will be performed, in the same two RPA regions as the community cable and DSL feedback projects, to test and refine the survey methodologies before they are rolled out statewide.
-Confidence scores will be modified based on results of the wireless drive studies.
+In the future, this type of review may be incorporated into a more structured approach to validate locations that are geographically dispersed throughout a provider's service area.

+- 6. Community cable and DSL feedback: In collaboration with some Regional Planning Agencies (RPAs), availability maps were generated and distributed to carefully selected community representatives, such as local broadband committee members or town officials, with local knowledge of cable and/or DSL services in their town.
+The community representatives reviewed and mark-up hard copy maps to identify services areas that extend too far or not far enough and to provide the location or address of the last known service location along a road.
+This was initially implemented through a pilot project for the member communities of two RPAs and will be rolled out to 3 additional RPAs in other low confidence areas, which include the remainder of western Massachusetts and part of central Massachusetts.
+Confidence scores were be modified based on feedback from the community representatives and DSL service area boundaries were modified in areas with the most knowledgeable representatives. - 7.
+Wireless drive studies: In coordination with local colleges, teams of student volunteers were trained to perform wireless drive studies.
+The students drove pre-defined routes with intermittent stops to collect wireless signal location and quality information using Android phones operating QoS Solutions' QMapper and QPerf software (see www.qos-solutions.com).
+The drive studies were performed in the same 5 RPA regions in central and western Massachusetts as the community cable and DSL feedback projects.
+The drive study results will be overlaid on the wireless providers' service areas and submitted for review by the providers.
+Further verification or service area boundary modifications may be discussed with providers in areas with anomalous results.